alirezasalemi7/PR-RAG/README.md

 ## Training editor (refiner) model

-To train the editor model for local search, we should take the several steps.
-First, we need to generate a plan for each training question:
+To train the editor model for local search, we follow several steps.
+First, we generate a plan for each training question:

 ```shell
 python plan_queries.py \